You’ll love Melba Pie for your next dessert… a classic, double-crusted pie, featuring the wonderful, sweet flavors of fresh raspberries and peaches!

 How To Make A Melba Pie

 First thing you need to do is prepare a DOUBLE crust pastry shell.
 Once you have the pie dough ready, you need to make the filling.
+Of course, you can also purchase commercially prepared pie crust (you will need two crusts), if that’s more convenient!

 In a medium sized saucepan, mix together the granulated sugar, cornstarch, and the cinnamon.
 Stir in the raspberries (if using FROZEN raspberries, do NOT drain them… add it all in).